 Since the very beginning ‘Cacao’ has had a strong commitment to working with young people facing challenging circumstances.
 In 2005 Francesca was offered to run the Art & Design department in Abbey Manor College, a Pupil Referral Unit based in South East London for students outside of mainstream education.
 She has been teaching there ever since and was nominated as a finalist in the Teaching Award 2010, whilst developing personal photographic projects to continue nurturing her passion.

 As yoga became a mainstay in her life, she began looking for training that would help advance her philosophical knowledge and experience of yoga.
 She found YogaLondon and signed up for a 1-year 200-hr training completing her course in June 2014.
 She then started teaching, sharing her passion for yoga by offering private and local classes in South East London.

 Since Francesca began training, she hasn’t stopped.
 In autumn 2014, she trained with TeenYoga to extend her knowledge and share yoga with her students at school in an effort to improve resilience and moods, giving her students the tools to deal with stress and self-regulation.
-She has been running classes twice weekly since then, with the aim to expose the students to a peaceful space where they can feel nurtured and heard on a more subtle level.
-Francesca has found that yoga exposes them to alternative ways of looking at life whilst having time off from daily pressures, allowing them to exist in their bodies in a more conscious way.
+Francesca has found that yoga exposes young people to alternative ways of looking at life, whilst giving them time off from daily pressures, allowing them to exist in a more conscious way.

-Francesca began teaching for YogaLondon in late 2016 and has become a dear and trusted teacher.
-Her forthcoming openness about her journey, her discoveries and philosophical inquiry appeal to her students, as well as her humble and modest nature.
-Her sense of humor is the icing on the cake!
-We’re delighted to have her on the teaching team.
+Francesca began teaching for YogaLondon in 2016 and has become a dear and trusted teacher.
+She teaches on the 200-hour courses and is a Course Leader on the 500-hour Philosophy and Asana Modules.
+Her openness about her journey, her discoveries and philosophical inquiry appeal to students.
+Her humility and sense of humor are icing on the cake!
+We’re delighted to have her help lead the teaching team and students.